 Long term growth is a typical goal for someone with many years until the money is needed.
 A consistent and steady return without much volatility or significant drawdown can be ideal for money that is not going to be needed immediately.
 This strategy does have the luxury of time to ride out any lack of performance in the markets.
 The rate of growth might possibly be impacted by the choice of investments in specific sectors or bond choices.

 Speculation is the most aggressive and sometimes the most active of the trading objectives.
-All investments require risk control and discipline, but speculation often requires the most focus and attention.
+All investments require risk control and discipline but speculation often requires the most focus and attention.
 Because of the shorter time horizon, speculative plays have the entire trading methodology condensed.
 The process of identifying candidates, execution with risk control and managing a trade can occur very quickly requiring a disciplined plan.

-Thinking about your goals can clarify the objectives of the actual investment process.
+A reason to invest is obviously to make money but a more important factor to focus on is how it is to be used.
+The process of thinking out the goals can clarify the objectives of the actual investment process.
 Building a portfolio in a stable low risk environment with the high return growth is a goal that has to be realistically balanced with market realities to choose the best personal investments.